-The star coaster in the park turned out to be the Yagiyama Cyclone (#596).
-This was a steel coaster and bore no resemblance to the famous Cyclone at Coney Island, but other than the misutilised name it was a good ride.
-It was certainly a great deal better than Cork Screw (#597), a bog standard Arrow corkscrew coaster which felt like it was still running with its original wheels as delivered twenty four years ago.
-The only really positive thing was the amusement value of the instructions for riders in the station; the first picture could easily be captioned along the lines of Please take large pole and insert into head.
-Caricatures in ride instruction sheets are not unusual in this country, but this one could not be described as such; it was just a poor drawing open to misinterpretation by those who are easily amused.
+We were somewhat less taken with Cork Screw (#599), a bog standard Arrow installation that felt like it was still running with the original wheels delivered twenty four years ago.
+The only really positive thing was the amusement value of the instructions for riders in the station, pictured above; the first section could easily be captioned along the lines of Please take large pole and insert into head.
+Caricatures in ride instruction sheets are not unusual in this country, but this one could not be described as such; it was just a poor drawing open to deliberate misinterpretation by those who are easily amused.

-The local train station for Sendai Highland, Sakunami, redefined the very meaning of middle of nowhere.
+The local train station for Sendai Highland is Sakunami, broadly defined as the middle of nowhere.
 Instructions on the wall gave a phone number we should call for a free shuttle service to the park.
 While waiting for the bus to arrive, I attempted to fill my water bottle from the water fountain nearby.
 Much to my surprise, on pressing the button I was treated to a water jet that shot ten feet into the air, hosing down the power cable overhead.
 It would have utterly soaked me had I not jumped out of the way.
-This was the funniest thing I had seen in a long time, and I was just glad I had not put my head over the fountain before turning the water on.
+This had the potential for absolute hilarity; it was fortunate that I hadn't put my head over the fountain before turning the water on.

-Sometimes it is impossible to know when Martin is telling the truth; he has said positive things about back rows of certain coasters that have, on riding, proved to be malicious falsehoods.
-Nevertheless, after riding Loop the Loop (#598) we both came to the same conclusion; in this case, at least, Martin had been entirely truthful.
+Sometimes it is impossible to know when Martin is telling the truth; he has said positive things about back rows of certain coasters that have, on riding, proved to be malicious and potentially actionable falsehoods.
+Nevertheless, after riding Loop the Loop (#600) we both came to the same conclusion; in this case, at least, Martin had been entirely truthful.
 The ride was a complete failure of a shuttle loop, one which deserves to be melted down at the first available opportunity.
 To refer to the wheels as square does them an injustice; rectangular would be a better word.
-The best bit was the lift hill, a two and a half minute opportunity to stare at the sky.
+The only enjoyable portion was the lift hill, a two and a half minute opportunity to stare at the sky.

-Old wheels from this ride were probably recycled on Mad Mouse (#599), which was probably the roughest such ride I have ever experienced.
-Amazingly, this was the ride that *hadn't been included in the worst coasters in Japan assessment.
+Old wheels from this ride were probably recycled on Mad Mouse (#601), which was probably the roughest such ride I have ever experienced.
+Amazingly, this was the ride that hadn't been included in the worst coasters in Japan assessment.
 Once was without question enough.
 We also did a single ride on the powered Dragon, our fourth Zamperla Dragon in a week.
-This particular model seems to be extremely popular in Japan for some reason.
-Goodness only knows why.